Marion Marechal-Le Pen CPAC invitation exposes fault lines on right

 Mr. Schlapp insisted that Ms. Maréchal-Le Pen has rejected her family’s politics.

 CPAC kicks off Wednesday night at the National Harbor in Oxen Hill, Maryland.
-Ms. Maréchal-Le Pen will address the conference on Thursdayafternoon, right after remarks by Vice President Mike Pence.
+Ms. Maréchal-Le Pen will address the conference on Thursday afternoon, right after remarks by Vice President Mike Pence.

 For the second year in a row, President Trump will make an appearance at the flagship conservative gathering, addressing conference-goers on Friday morning.